How does this company make money?

 What makes this company hard to replace?

-Multi-state retail service territory grants from Ohio, Indiana, Kentucky, Virginia, West Virginia, and other state public utility commissions create exclusive service obligations that prevent customers from switching to another provider.
-Transmission customers are bound by FERC tariff structures and interconnection agreements that require multi-year notice periods before any service change can take effect.
-Industrial customers hold load-serving contracts tied to specific transmission connection points, and those contracts cannot be easily transferred to other utilities.
+Retail customers in Ohio, Indiana, Kentucky, Virginia, West Virginia, and the other states the company serves are assigned to it by exclusive service territory grants from state public utility commissions — they cannot choose a different electricity provider.
+Transmission customers are locked in by FERC tariff structures and interconnection agreements that require multi-year notice before any service changes can take effect.
+Large industrial customers have load-serving contracts tied to specific transmission connection points on this network, and those contracts cannot simply be handed off to another utility.

 What limits this company?